DanRuta/IMGArrays/README.md

 ## How to use

 The library can be used in both the browser, and nodejs.
-The nodejs version, however, is greatly preferrable, as it includes the optiPNG lossless compression optimizer (http://optipng.sourceforge.net/) as an extra, final step, which reduces the output to a smaller size than gzip.
-The browser version still does most of the same compression work (which still has its uses), but does not compress to smaller than gzip.
+The browser version is currently greatly preferrable, as it allows saving and loading images in WebP format, which is much smaller than the PNG alternative.
+Though Nodejs can also be used, I was not able to figure out how to save and read WebP format, so PNG is the only option.
+WebP is the preferrable format, as it matches, and marginally beats gzip, whereas PNG is slightly bigger.

 *Pretty charts from benchmarks to follow soon, but you can already see the results in the 'benchmarks data' folder*

-### Converting to PNG
+### Converting to image

-##### PNGArrays.toPNG(array, {alpha, file, width, capacity})
+##### PNGArrays.toIMG(array, {alpha, file, width, capacity})
 **array** - _Array_ |_Uint8ClampedArray_

 The array of data to convert.
 This can be either a Uint8ClampedArray, or an array of numbers that will get converted to Uint8ClampedArray